Theatre Gu Leòr is a unique Scottish theatre company, producing innovative and contemporary theatre in Gaelic.

 LATEST NEWS

-Theatre Gu Leòr is seeking new members for our board
+Theatre Gu Leòr is seeking new board members for our board of directors.
+If you have an interest in the company and our work, we’d love to hear from you.

 STAFF: